hasura/react-check-auth/README.md

-# check-auth
+# react-check-auth

-`check-auth` is a tiny react component helps you make auth checks declarative in your react or react-native app.
+`react-check-auth` is a tiny react component helps you make auth checks declarative in your react or react-native app.
 Any component can declaratively toggle based on whether the user is logged in or not.

 This component uses React 16's new context API.
 This component is just ~100LOC, it's ideal to use as boilerplate/reference of using the new context API too to pass information from a component to arbitrarily deep child components.